 Credits: 3 Examines theories of cognitive and language development as a framework for conceptualizing the way children acquire thinking skills.
 Includes observing, planning, facilitating, creative representation, and evaluating strategies within the context of play.
 Focuses on language, science, math, problem solving and logical thinking.
 Addresses ages birth through age 8.

-Presents an overview of critical elements related to educating young children with disabilities in the early childhood setting.
+Credits: 3 Presents an overview of critical elements related to educating young children with disabilities in the early childhood setting.
 Topics include the following: typical and atypical development, legal requirements, research based practices related to inclusion, teaming and collaboration, and accommodations and adaptations.
-Student will learn how a disability will impact a young child's learning process.
-Focus
+Student will learn how a disability will impact a young child’s learning

-Focuses on the study of the American economy, stressing the interrelationships among household, business, and government sectors.
-Explores saving and investment decisions, unemployment, inflation, national income accounting, taxing and spending policies, the limits of the market and government, public choice theory, the Federal Reserve System, money and banking, and international trade.~~This course is one of
+Credits: 3 Focuses on the study of the American economy, stressing the interrelationships among household, business, and government sectors.
+Explores saving and investment decisions, unemployment, inflation, national income accounting, taxing and spending policies, the limits of the market and government, public choice theory, the Federal Reserve System, money and banking, and international trade.~~This course is

-Studies the firm, the nature of cost, and how these relate to the economy as a whole.
+Credits: 3 Studies the firm, the nature of cost, and how these relate to the economy as a whole.
 Analyzes economic models of the consumer, perfect competition, monopoly, oligopoly and monopolistic competition.
-Explores economic issues including market power, population growth, positive and negative externalities, income distribution, poverty and welfare, discrimination, and international economic interdependence.~~This course is one
+Explores economic issues including market power, population growth, positive and negative externalities, income distribution, poverty and welfare, discrimination, and international economic interdependence.~~This course

-Focuses on the historical, social, political, philosophical, cultural and economic forces that shape the United States public school system.
+Credits: 3 Focuses on the historical, social, political, philosophical, cultural and economic forces that shape the United States public school system.
 Includes current issues of educational reform, technology as it relates to education and considerations related to becoming a teacher in the state of Colorado.
-Special interest will be paid to the topic of diversity in the
+Special interest will be paid to the topic of diversity

 Develops skills one can apply to a variety of technical documents.
 Focuses on principles for organizing, writing, and revising clear, readable documents for industry, business, and government.
 This is a statewide Guaranteed Transfer course in the GT-CO1 category.

-Provides students with skills necessary to enter into higher-level undergraduate academic discourse or professional workplace writing.
-ENG 201 extends students' rhetorical knowledge and develops critical reading, thinking, and writing strategies in multiple specialized areas of discourse beyond what they encounter in ENG 122.
-In ENG 201, students deepen their rhetorical and writing skills by learning
+Credits: 3 Provides students with skills necessary to enter into higher-level undergraduate academic discourse or professional workplace writing.
+ENG 201 extends students’ rhetorical knowledge and develops critical reading, thinking, and writing strategies in multiple specialized areas of discourse beyond what they encounter in ENG 122.
+In ENG 201, students deepen their rhetorical and writing skills

-Provides an introduction to the basic concepts of ecology and the relationship between environmental problems and biological systems.
+Credits: 4 Provides an introduction to the basic concepts of ecology and the relationship between environmental problems and biological systems.
 Includes interdisciplinary discussions on biology, chemistry, geology, energy, natural resources, pollution, and environmental protection.
 Using a holistic approach, students will study how the foundations of natural sciences interconnect with the environment.
-This course includes laboratory experience. ~
+This course includes laboratory